zestia/prettier-config/README.md

 # @zestia/prettier-config

-This package provides a common Prettier configuration, so that all projects have consistent formatting.
+This package provides a common Prettier configuration, so that all projects have consistent code formatting.

 ## Installation